fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/chat1.md

 A `Provider` is similar to `BlocProvider`, but for objects that aren't Blocs/Cubits.

-Notice that we determine what page to show based on whether a session exists.
-Meaning whether the user has authenticated or not.

 ### Registration

-We can now start to implement the registration and login.
+We can now begin to implement the actual registration and login functionality.
 We will start with registration.
-Even though there isn't much logic involved, we are still going to create a cubit for it.
+Even though there isn't much logic involved, we will still create a cubit for it.

 Add [flutter_bloc](https://pub.dev/packages/flutter_bloc) package.